Regulating Greed Over Time in Multi-Armed Bandits: Algorithms for regulating greed over time

-where $\ONE_{\{I_t=j\}}$ is an indicator function equal to $1$ if arm $j$ is played at time $t$ (otherwise its value is $0$).
-The strategies presented in the following sections aim to minimize the expected cumulative regret $\E[R_n]$ by regulating \emph{exploitation} (i.e., \emph{greed}) of the best arm found so far, and \emph{exploration} based on the values of the multiplier function $G(t)$.
-In general, when the multiplier function is high, the player risks to incur in high regret if a bad arm is played.
+where the expectation is taken over the distribution of the rewards of each arm.
+When the choice of the arm at time $t$ is not fixed but given a policy $\pi$, the expected cumulative regret is defined as $\E_{\pi}[R_n]$, where now the expectation is taken over the distribution induced by the policy on the choice of the arms to play.
+When there is not confusion on the policy used, we simply indicate this quantity by $\E[R_n]$ and we simply call this quantity ``expected regret'' or ``mean regret''.
+The strategies presented in the following sections aim to minimize the expected cumulative regret $\E[R_n]$ by regulating \emph{exploitation} (i.e., \emph{greed}) of the best arm found so far, and \emph{exploration}, based on the values of the multiplier function $G(t)$.
+In general, when the multiplier function is high, the player risks incurring a high regret if a bad arm is played.
 We show that it is beneficial to stop exploration in this situation and resume exploration when rewards and regrets are lower.
 A complete list of the symbols used throughout the paper can be found in Appendix \ref{Section::notation}.